quicwg/base-drafts/draft-ietf-quic-qpack.md

 potentially blocking a stream.
 The decoder tracks the Known Received Count in order to be able to send Insert Count Increment instructions.

-A Header Acknowledgement instruction ({{header-acknowledgement}}) implies that the decoder has received all dynamic table state necessary to process corresponding the header block.
-If the Required Insert Count of the acknowledged header block is greater than the current Known Received Count, Known Received Count is updated to the value of the Required Insert Count.
+A Section Acknowledgement instruction ({{header-acknowledgement}}) implies that the decoder has received all dynamic table state necessary to decode the field section.
+If the Required Insert Count of the acknowledged field section is greater than the current Known Received Count, Known Received Count is updated to the value of the Required Insert Count.

 An Insert Count Increment instruction {{insert-count-increment}} increases the Known Received Count by its Increment parameter.
 See {{new-table-entries}} for